HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Experimental results

 \paragraph{Baselines} We compare HandsOff against three baselines: DatasetGAN, EditGAN, and Transfer Learning.
 We are only able to evaluate DatasetGAN in the face domain, as DatasetGAN is unable to accommodate the change in labeling scheme from their custom labeled car dataset to the larger Car-Parts-Segmentation dataset, thus highlighting another drawback of requiring GAN labeled images.
 For EditGAN, we adopt the image editing framework to synthesize labels for images.
 However, we are unable to test in the full-body human poses and urban driving scene domains, as EditGAN has only released checkpoints for the face and car domains.
 For the Transfer Learning baseline, we initialize DeepLabV3 with pretrained weights on ImageNet, then finetune the classification head of the model on the 16 or 50 labeled images used to train HandsOff until convergence.
 This baseline is used to benchmark our method, which is trained on up to 50 labeled images, against a model that is trained on 100,000+ \textit{labeled} out-of-domain images in addition to the 16 or 50 labeled in-domain images.

 \paragraph{Datasets} For faces, we split CelebAMask-HQ into a set of 50 training, 450 validation, and 29,500 testing images.
 We collapse the 19 original segmentation classes into 8 and scale the keypoint locations in the low resolution version of images found in CelebA to the full resolution images.
 For cars, we retain the original 400 image train set, split the test set into a set of 20 images for validation and 80 images for testing, and collapse the 19 original classes into 10.
 For full-body human poses, we split DeepFashion-MultiModal into a set of 200 training, 500 validation, and 12,000 testing images.
 We collapse the 24 original segmentation classes into 8 and 10 classes and retain the original 21 labeled keypoint locations.
-For Cityscapes, because the ground truth test labels are not released with the dataset, we consider sets of size 300 and 1275 from the original train set for our validation set and test set, respectively.
+For Cityscapes, because the ground truth test labels are not released, we split 300 and 1275 images from the original train set for validation and test, respectively.
 We utilize the eight groups (e.g., human, vehicle, etc) as our class labels.
 Note that while our train sets may contain more than 50 images, we use \textit{at most} 50 labeled images from the train sets to train HandsOff in each domain.
 Details on class collapse can be found in Appendix~\ref{sec:exp_setup:seg_mask_collapse}.